kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ### Pod annotations

 Use Pod annotation as the initial K8s user interface, similar to e.g. how seccomp support was added.
-This will bridge the gap between enabling QoS-class resources in the CRI protocol and making them available in the Pod spec.
+This will bridge the gap between the first implementation phase, i.e. enabling QoS-class resources in the CRI protocol, and the future work which makes them available in the Pod spec.
+Kubelet will read the specific Pod annotations and translate them into corresponding fields in the CRI messages.

 A feature gate ClassResources enables kubelet to look for pod annotations and set the QoS-class resource assignment via CRI protocol accordingly.